Thailand - Dream World Bangkok

 Roller coaster ride at Dream World in Bangkok

-My wife, me, and especially my kids all love animals and I think visiting the farm at Dream World was the highlight of the trip.
+My wife, me, and especially my kids all love animals and I think visiting the animal farm at Dream World was the highlight of the trip.
 They put on shows, but basically it is just a petting zoo where kids can get up close to, and feed, animals.
 The animal food is only Bt20, or so.

 Hungry goats at Dream World in Bangkok

 For those who don't know Adam Bradshaw, he is a young American who first came to Thailand as a missionary.
 For his missionary work he studied Thai and discovered he had quite an aptitude for learning the language.
 He is now a fluent Thai speaker and he has become quite a celebrity on Thai TV teaching Thais how to speak English.
-He is kind of picking up from where Andrew Biggs left off.
+He is gradually picking up from where Andrew Biggs left off.

 We met him - along with his film crew - at the farm in Dream World and he asked me a question for one of his TV shows.
 I rather spoiled his little joke by knowing the answer to the question!

-He's a nice guy with a larger than life personality and some time in 2016 my wife, who follows social media in Thailand, told me that Adam and his Thai wife had their first baby.
+He's a nice guy with a larger than life personality and some time in 2016 my wife, who follows social media in Thailand, told me that Adam and his Thai wife had their first child.

 Adam Bradshaw and my kids at Dream World